wbsoft/parce/docs/source/overview.rst

 The `parce` module consists of a parser that can build a tree structure of `tokens` from a text, using regular expression patterns.
 Parsing happens by a `lexicon`, which is a set of rules with patterns to look for.
-Tokens can be give a meaning (`action`) and a rule can, if its pattern matches, also move parsing to another lexicon, "opening a new context", so to say.
+Tokens can be given a meaning (`action`) and a rule can, if its pattern matches, also move parsing to another lexicon, "opening a new context", so to say.

 Lexicons are grouped together defining a language.
 Some language definitions